 - Close the window and double click the Application to reopen it.

-Note: You may also contact the developer of the application to determine if they are offering an update to the application for the Retina display.
+Note: You might also contact the developer of the application to determine if they offer an update to the application for the Retina display.

 I notice that some applications have "Open in Low Resolution Mode" already enabled.
 It this normal?